RicardoVMon/Gym-Management-System-Java-Spring-Boot/README.md

+Here's the updated README with the instructions for importing the database dump and assigning permissions:

+---

 # Gym Management Web Application

 This web application, built using Java Spring Boot, is designed to facilitate the management of trainer-user relationships in a gym environment.
 It provides features for administrators to assign predefined routines to users, manage exercises within those routines, and maintain a list of exercises that can be added to the routines through CRUD operations.
 Additionally, administrators have the ability to remove users from the database.